webplatform/docs/css/properties/display/index.md

 }}{{Single Example
 |Language=CSS
 |Description=Specify the rendering type as block or inline to define how the element will display.
 Set the element to inherit the rendering values of its parent container:
-|Code=p.block
-{
+|Code=p.block {
-display:block; //Sets the element to display in a box model rendering type.
+    /* Sets the element to display in a box model rendering type. */ display:block;
 }

-p.inline
-{
+p.inline {
-display:inline; //Sets the element to display inline inside the current element.
+    /* Sets the element to display inline inside the current element. */ display:inline;
 }

-p.inherit
-{
+p.inherit {
-display:inherit; //Sets the display value to inherit its parent container's display values.
+    /* Sets the display value to inherit its parent container's display values. */ display:inherit;
 }
 }}{{Single Example
 |Language=CSS